 Last week, Radio Dabanga reported that nine RSF members were killed in an attack by army soldiers near Kadugli on Wednesday.
 At least 16 other people were wounded.
 On Thursday, five people were reportedly killed in the town by men wearing RSF uniforms.

 In a press conference on Friday, Maj Gen Abdallah Idris, member of the Security Committee of the Joint Armed Forces told reporters that the authority deployed adequate security forces in the town.
-Idris further explained that the local government lifted some of the precautionary social distancing measures to ease the tension.
-“All parties agreed that the government authority must be reinforced and maintained in the region,” Idris said.
+The local government lifted some of the precautionary social distancing measures to ease the tension.
+“All parties agreed that the government authority must be reinforced in the region,” Idris said.

 Idris rebutted claims that some families were removed from their homes.
 “Both the investigative and reconciliation committees are working hard to identify those responsible for the atrocities in the town.
 The aim of those who circulated the rumours was to force people to leave their homes,” he said.
 He added that the authority will hold accountable anyone involved in the atrocities.